Code-Institute-Submissions/the-shamans-cat/README.md

 ### Content
 - The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
-- The text for What is Shamanic Energy Healing is by Alberto Villodo and was copied from [The Four Wind Society's website](http://albertovilloldophd.com/light-body-self-healing/)
+- The text for What is Shamanic Energy Healing is by Alberto Villoldo and was copied from [The Four Wind Society's website](http://albertovilloldophd.com/light-body-self-healing/)
 - The text for Benefits .....
 - Shamanic Energy Healing text from The Four Winds website (http://albertovilloldophd.com/light-body-self-healing/)
 - The text for The Luminous Energy Field came from (http://munay-ki.org/luminous-body/)